conradakunga/Blog/_posts/2024-12-21-using-the-u8-string-literal.md

 A number of processing APIs and modules operate on `byte` arrays rather than discrete structures like `strings`.

-You will, therefore find yourself often doing the following:
+You will, therefore, find yourself often doing the following:

 ```csharp
 // Get a byte array of the data